-In the last decade, different citizen science initiatives have been promoted to solve complex scientific problems using crowdsourcing and gamification.^{1-3} To achieve its objectives, these initiatives make use of individual and collective human intelligence, defined as the knowledge, skills, reasoning and intuition of individuals and groups.
+In the last decade, different citizen science initiatives have been promoted to solve complex scientific problems using crowdsourcing and gamification. ^{1-3} To achieve its objectives, these initiatives make use of individual and collective human intelligence, defined as the knowledge, skills, reasoning and intuition of individuals and groups.
 Probably the most known projects of this type, developed as on-line video games, are: FoldIt, Phylo, CrowdPhase, Udock and EteRNA.
-FoldIt predicts protein structures^{4-} 7 and deals with de novo protein design;8 Phylo9 answers multiple sequence alignment questions of comparative genomics; CrowdPhase^{10,11} addresses ab initio phasing issues of macromolecular crystallography; Udock^{12,13} tackles protein-protein docking puzzles and EteRNA^{14,15} solves in vitro
+FoldIt predicts protein structures ^{4-7} and deals with de novo protein design; Phylo 9 answers multiple sequence alignment questions of comparative genomics; CrowdPhase ^{10,11} addresses ab initio phasing issues of macromolecular crystallography; Udock ^{12,13} tackles protein-protein docking puzzles and EteRNA ^{14,15} solves in vitro

 RNA design problems.
-The commonality of these approaches is that they address complex problems with many degrees of freedom where artificial intelligence struggles to find optimal solutions between the huge number of possible ones.
+The commonality of these approaches is that they address complex problems with many degrees of freedom where computational approaches struggle to find optimal solutions between the huge number of possible ones.

 In the field of small-molecule drug discovery a problem of this type is represented by the drug design process.
 Actually, designing an ideal drug corresponds to finding an optimal molecule in the chemical space.
-This is an extremely hard task for two reasons.
-First, finding an optimal molecule is a complex multi-objective optimization problem with many degrees of freedom.
-Second, the chemical space is huge and finding a specific molecule therein is a needle-in-a-haystack problem.
+This is an extremely hard task inter alia because the chemical space is huge and finding a specific molecule therein is a needle-in-a-haystack problem.